convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/js/generated/types/DefaultingParty.js.md

 - It appears to define a class called "DefaultingParty", but without more context it is unclear what its specific purpose is within the library.

 3. What does the "mappings" property in the code represent?
 - The "mappings" property is a string of semicolon-separated values that map the generated code back to the original source code.
-It is likely used for debugging and source mapping purposes.
+This is used for source mapping and debugging purposes.